Decide if a credit card is right for you with our comprehensive list of pros and cons.

 - Earn reward points when you spend.
 Rewards and frequent flyer credit cards allow you to earn reward points on every dollar you spend on eligible purchases, such as groceries and fuel.
 Rewards credit cards let you earn reward points to redeem with the bank’s rewards programs for perks including flights with partner airlines, products from the rewards store or cash back.
 Frequent flyer credit cards, on the other hand, let you earn flights with specific airline loyalty programs.

 - You can request a chargeback if you’re unhappy with a product or service.
 You can request a chargeback through your credit card company if you have a dispute with a merchant, either in-store or online.

 - Credit cards work in any currency.
 Although currency conversion fees usually apply, you can use your credit card overseas to make purchases in a foreign currency.
-There are even credit cards that waive fees for international purchases, which could be useful if you often shop at overseas online stores or have an international holiday coming up.
+There are even credit cards that waive fees for international purchases, which could be useful if you often shop at international online stores or have an overseas holiday coming up.